 The Company may sell Securities (1) to or through underwriters or dealers, (2) directly to one or more purchasers, or (3) through agents.
 Each Prospectus Supplement will set forth the terms of the offering of the Securities offered thereby, including the name or names of any underwriters, the purchase price of the Securities, and the proceeds to the Company from the sale, any underwriting discounts and other items constituting underwriters' compensation, any initial public offering price, any discounts or concessions allowed or reallowed or paid to dealers, and any securities exchange on which the Securities may be listed.
-Only underwriters in connection with the Securities offered thereby.
+Only underwriters so named in the Prospectus Supplement are deemed to be underwriters in connection with the Securities offered thereby.